JoserraLP/SmartTLC/docker-utils/README.md

 - **-h, --help**: show this help message and exit.
 - **-o OUTPUT, --output-dir OUTPUT**: define the output directory where the output file will be stored.
-  Default is ./docker_compose.yml.
+  Default is *./docker_compose.yml*.
 - **-c CONTAINERS, --containers CONTAINERS**: containers to be generated on the Docker specification files, split by a comma ",".
-  Default values are: mosquitto,influxdb,grafana,telegraf,traffic_predictor_date,traffic_predictor_context, traffic_light_controller,traffic_analyzer,player,recorder,exp_collector
+  Default values are: *mosquitto,influxdb,grafana,telegraf,traffic_predictor_date,traffic_predictor_context, traffic_light_controller,traffic_analyzer,player,recorder,exp_collector*.

 ## Containers
-All the containers that are available are:
+All the available containers are:
 - **mosquitto**: *middleware* component (Eclipse Mosquitto).
 - **influxdb**: *data storage* component (InfluxDB).
 - **grafana**: *data visualizer* component (Grafana).